simonglogger/Hanyang2021_AI_Project/README.md

 <img src="photos/Score_Training_Difficult.png" width="400">

-If the saved neural network is then used to test the AI agent within the difficult game, we get the following result.
+One can see that training improves the AI agent in the beginning.
+After a certain number of epochs, its performance decreases.
+In this case, the neural network that provides the highest score is saved and used to test the AI agent within the difficult game setup.
+The results can be taken from the following figure.

 <img src="photos/Score_Testing_Difficult.png" width="400">